 Besides the phenomenon of Pokémon GO ™—an app that’s getting 21 million kids up and outside daily to “catch” Pokémon—here are others that can get kids moving and jazzed about the outdoors.
 Many of these apps also let them in on autumn adventures without having to leave home!

 To get stoked about exploring the wild… even if it’s just the wildlife seen in your yard.
 With the Project Noah app (free, iOs), your kids can discover local plants and animals.
-Then, they can upload photos to reveal more about what they found.
+They can upload photos to reveal more about what they found.

 For finding snack shops and sights… If you’re on the way to a school event and need to make a quick snack stop, this Along the Way app ($2.99, iOs) can help you find them.
 It points out places right on your route instead of taking you out of the way!